sduclassroom/examaker/RHSA2/CH011/q05_das.md

-Which folders stores all server settings?
+Which folder stores all server settings?

 + `etc`
 * `sbin`